 Some women may find relief from menopausal symptoms with herbal or alternative remedies.
 However most have not been studied or shown to be of benefit scientifically and some, like black cohosh, have been occasionally linked to liver damage.
 It is not recommended that these treatments are taken for longer than 6 months.

-Menopause Hormone Therapy (MHT) has been demonstrated scientifically to reduce menopausal symptoms.
+Menopause hormone therapy (MHT) has been demonstrated scientifically to reduce menopausal symptoms.
 Experts think these hormones are effective and safe for many women in their 40s and 50s with symptoms of menopause.
 However, for each individual woman its benefits must be weighed against the increased risk of side effects such as thromboembolism (blood clots) and breast cancer.
 You should not take hormones if you have had breast cancer, a heart attack, a stroke, or a blood clot.
 Any woman taking MHT should be reviewed regularly by her doctor.

 Doctors may prescribe other drugs to relieve symptoms.
 Anti-depressants can reduce hot flashes and depression.
 Even women who are not depressed can take them to relieve hot flashes.

-After menopause you have an increased risk of osteoporosis.
-You should increase dietary intake of Calcium and Vitamin D ( Calcium and Vitamin D supplements may be necessary for some women) .
-Stay active and exercise to keep your bones strong and improve balance.
 Being over 40 increases your risk of chronic diseases like diabetes and hypertension as well as cancers.
 Going for regular health screenings is important as these diseases may not have symptoms in their early stages.
 Screening for diabetes, hypertension and high cholesterol levels is important for women over 40.
-Additionally, breast cancer screening should start for all women over 40 and colon cancer screening for women over 50.
-Sexually active women should also have regular Pap smears.

 Women may experience physical and emotional changes during menopause but that doesn’t mean life has taken a turn for the worse!
 Many women are prompted at this time to ‘take stock’ of their lives and set new goals.
 The menopause occurs at a time when women may be juggling roles as mothers of teenagers, as care-givers of elderly parents, and as members of the workforce.
 Experts suggest that creating some ‘me time’ is important to maintain a balance in your life.
 Menopause can be seen as a new beginning: it’s a good time to assess your lifestyle and your health and to make a commitment to strive for continuing ‘wellness’ in the mature years.